 Pain is also multifactorial and very complex.
-As I mentioned, we have found that there is not much correlation to what is shown on an image and someone’s pain.
+As I mentioned, we have found that there is not much correlation between what is shown on an image and someone’s pain.
 We do know however that being told something is broken, torn, ruptured, etc from a medical provider or being told to not do something or move a certain way DOES correlate very highly with pain.
 That’s because pain is a response.
-One that is based on your personal past experiences or perceived threats that gets finely tuned in the brain.
-We are naturally hard wired to demand an explanation of pain, so when we are told about an abnormal finding on an MRI, we think that having surgery to “fix it” is the answer, but a lot of incredible studies show otherwise.
+One that is based on your personal past experiences or perceived threats that get finely tuned in the brain.
+We are naturally hard-wired to demand an explanation of pain, so when we are told about an abnormal finding on an MRI, we think that having surgery to “fix it” is the answer, but a lot of incredible studies show otherwise.

 A recent study, published in 2016 compared physical therapy to rotator cuff repairs as far as pain levels and function 1 year later.
-There was no clinically significant difference between surgery and active physical therapy at the 1 year follow up.
+There was no clinically significant difference between surgery and active physical therapy at the 1-year follow-up.
 They both had a very similar reduction in pain and improvement in shoulder function.¹ This study was a meta-analysis study, which is a fancy way of saying a study that looked at a lot of research articles, so it’s not just one study that is showing this, but multiple ones that are all saying the same thing.
 And what they’re showing is that; physical therapy is significantly less expensive than surgery and has significantly less risk for complications; therefore, it is advocated to take this route for treatment.

 So what do we know so far?
-We now know that an MRI doesn’t show the full picture AND physical therapy can not only reduce your pain, but can get you out of pain and improve function without the added risks, time off work, or stress that comes with a major surgery.
-Not to mention, the follow up care that comes with surgery which is going to include physical therapy.
+We now know that an MRI doesn’t show the full picture AND physical therapy can not only reduce your pain, but can get you out of pain and improve function without the added risks, time off work, or stress that comes with major surgery.
+Not to mention, the follow-up care that comes with surgery which is going to include physical therapy.